gcdata/Coursera-DS3-SamsungProject/README.md

 R E A D M E

 The script 'run_analysis.R' performs the following actions on the UCI HAR Dataset.
-The dataset is divided into

-Traing and Test data sets.
+The dataset is divided into Training and Test data sets.
 The script first merges and then summarizes the data.

 LIBRARIES